rutgerblom/SDDC.Lab/README.md

 ## Description
 This repository contains Ansible scripts that perform fully automated deployments of complete nested VMware SDDC Pods.
+The primary use case is consistent and speedy provisioning of nested VMware SDDC lab environments.

 Each Pod by default contains:
 * A [VyOS](https://www.vyos.io/) Router
 * vCenter Server
 * ESXi Hosts